Karlsruhe Zoo

 Is photography allowed?

-Yes, photography is generally permitted throughout the zoo, but be mindful of any specific rules regarding the use of flash or tripods.
+Yes, photography is generally permitted in the zoo, but be mindful of signs regarding flash photography or specific enclosures.

 Are there guided tours?